Brian Anderson Player Props: Brewers vs. Cardinals

 Brian Anderson At The Plate

-- Anderson leads Milwaukee with 10 hits and an OBP of .593, plus a team-best slugging percentage of 1.000.
+- Anderson has 10 hits and an OBP of .516 to go with a slugging percentage of .833.
+All three of those stats rank first among Milwaukee hitters this season.

-- Among qualifying hitters, he ranks first in batting average, while his on-base percentage ranks first and he is third in slugging.
+- Among the qualified batters in MLB play, his batting average ranks ninth, his on-base percentage ranks eighth, and he is fourth in the league in slugging.

-- Anderson enters this game on a seven-game hitting streak.
-During his last outings, he's hitting .533 with three homers.

-- Anderson has gotten a hit in all seven games this year, with more than one hit twice.
+- Anderson has gotten a hit in seven of eight games this year (87.5%), with multiple hits twice.

-- In seven games played this year, he has hit a homer in two of them.
+- In eight games played this season, he has hit a homer in two of them.

-- He has scored in six of seven games (85.7%), including multiple runs twice.
+- He has scored in six of eight games (75.0%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.